Danie331/AbsaPhoneBook/README.md

 Setup:
 1. Clone locally
-2. Set Absa.API to launch under the Docker profile
+2. Set Absa.API to launch under the Docker profile (should open up Swagger by default)
 3. Set startup projects to Absa.API and Absa.PhoneBookApplication
 4. Run